fasttime/Polytype/readme.md

 ### In Node.js

-If you are using Node.js 7, you can install Proxymi with [npm](https://www.npmjs.org).
+If you are using Node.js 7 or later, you can install Proxymi with [npm](https://www.npmjs.org).

 ```
 npm install proxymi